 A new process for translational research project support is available.
-The CRT Opendesk, which was set up in 2017, is being replaced by the “Guichet Unique CRT”.
+The CRT Opendesk, which was set up in 2017, is being replaced by the “Guichet Unique”.
 This ensures optimal evaluation of projects according to their typology and the associated risks, and that support for researchers can be tailored accordingly.

 What projects are involved?